spiermar/getvector.io/_docs/installing-performance-co-pilot.md

 $ make install
 ```

-More information on how to install Performance Co-Pilot can be found at:
+More information on how to build Performance Co-Pilot from source can be found at:

 [http://pcp.io/docs/installation.html#src](http://pcp.io/docs/installation.html#src)